Clean Water Nashville Overflow Abatement Program’s Designer Frequently Asked Questions (FAQs)

 - MWS will lead the Public Relations and communication efforts for the project, and the Designer will provide support as requested by the CWNOAP.
 This support may include the development of exhibits, attendance at public or neighborhood meetings, or other activities requested by MWS.

 - Unless stated otherwise in the Scope of Work, the Designer should allow 2 weeks for the reviews of the listed deliverables.

 14. What data is available to support the design of rehabilitation projects (record drawings, CCTV inspection data, smoke testing, manhole inspections, etc.)?

 - The availability of condition assessment data, such as CCTV inspection data or smoke testing data, will vary by project.
 In some locations, CCTV inspection data may be available for nearly every sewer segment.
 Other projects may have limited, scattered, aged, or no CCTV inspection data.
-The Designer is expected to analyze the available condition assessment data provided, make design recommendations, and produce the required deliverables.
+The Designer is expected to analyze the available condition assessment data and supplemental information provided, make design recommendations, and produce the required deliverables.